binipringle/lawyeringseminar2/_texts/1-intro.md

 Mom was ill

 Suggest at least two sets of narrative facts that make the specific event facts more believable / or show how the affiant knows of the specific event facts

+---

+standard to dismiss (?)

+I should find my anchor case - how i want court to find my case

+ALSO find the case i'm most afraid of, and argue against that.